 Autonomous - self-driving cars promoting productivity

-Using the spectacle of sport, the ABB FIA Formula E Championship is sending a powerful and meaningful message to help alter perceptions and speed-up the switch to electric - in a bid to counteract the climate crisis as well as addressing the devastating effects of air pollution.
+Using the spectacle of sport, the ABB FIA Formula E World Championship is sending a powerful and meaningful message to help alter perceptions and speed-up the switch to electric - in a bid to counteract the climate crisis as well as addressing the devastating effects of air pollution.
 Working in close collaboration with host cities to leave a lasting legacy wherever we race, Formula E is racing for a cleaner future, faster.

 Get the latest news about the ABB FIA Formula E Championship and sign up today for a discount code for the store.